 Satoshi put that limit to 21 million and regulated it via “Halving Events”.

-To get Bitcoin, in the simplest sense, you need computers that can solve and record transactions before a block in the “blockchain” can be generated.
+, in the simplest sense, you need computers that can solve and record transactions before a block in the “blockchain” can be generated.
 Each new block generated brings with a reward in the form of Bitcoins.

 With every 210,000 blocks added, the system induces a halving event, where the total number of Bitcoins per new block added is reduced to exactly half.